 The TC Scholarship and Financial Aid Process

 It is essential for continuing students to work closely with departmental and academic advisors regarding possibilities for obtaining meaningful scholarship and financial assistance.
 Virtually all scholarship assistance decisions are made by the individual departments.
 It is important to discuss your financial needs and requirements with your individual advisor well in advance.
-Departmental committes typically make financial aid decisions in the spring for the following academic year.
+Departmental committees typically make financial aid decisions in the spring for the following academic year.

 TC maintains several scholarship funds through which students receive assistance.
-Thes funds include a general scholarship fund as well as an international scholarship fund.
+These funds include a general scholarship fund as well as an international scholarship fund.
 Please note that the Office of International Services does not make scholarship award decisions, even for the international scholarship fund.
 Funding decisions are made by the individual academic departments.

 TC Grants, Awards, and Fellowships